-St. Patrick’s Day is coming and that means it’s time to set up your Leprechaun trap!
+St. Patrick’s Day is coming and that means it’s time to set up your leprechaun trap!
 In case you are unfamiliar, a leprechaun trap is a fun way to lure a leprechaun to your home on the night before St. Patrick’s Day.
-Get plenty of crafty, and when the kids go to bed, parents can leave evidence that the leprechaun visited them, like candy or gold (chocolate) coins, or cute green footprints.
+Get plenty crafty, and when the kids go to bed, parents can leave evidence that the leprechaun visited them, like candy or gold (chocolate) coins, or cute green footprints.
 There’s no limits when it comes to making your own leprechaun traps, but be sure to include lots of green, gold, shamrocks and rainbows!

 1. Duplo Leprechaun Trap

 A painted tissue box, some chalk art and a few Duplo building blocks make this a super simple leprechaun trap that’s easy for little ones to help out with.
 Leave it in a prominent place and watch the kiddos eyes light up in the morning when they discover something fun inside!

 Check out 10+ more ideas for leprechaun traps at ModernParentsMessyKids.com.

 Trick your leprechaun into your trap with this adorable trap with an enticing slide.
 Made from rainbow-painted popsicle sticks and rested atop a box, the slide is constructed from a paper towel roll.
 I bet you have most of the supplies laying around your house already!

 Check out GreyHouseHarbor.com for an adorable “how to” video made by the kid creators!